ssd6515/Volcanic-Eruption-Prediction/README.md

   * RandomForest.ipynb: Trains the second model and saves model during training.
   * performance.ipynb: loads multiple trained models and compares results.
   * inference.ipynb: loads a trained model and applies it to test data to create kaggle submission.
-  * submission_rf.csv - file contaning item_cnt_month for the test data for randomforest model.
+  * submission_rf.csv - file contaning time_to_eruption for the test data for randomforest model.
-  * submission_xgb.csv - file contaning item_cnt_month for the test data for xgbregressor model.
+  * submission_xgb.csv - file contaning time_to_eruption for the test data for xgbregressor model.

 ### Software Setup